the-turing-way/the-turing-way/book/website/welcome.md

 *Welcome to The Turing Way handbook to reproducible, ethical and collaborative data science.*

-The Turing Way is an open source, open collaboration, and community-driven project.
+_The Turing Way_ is an open source, open collaboration, and community-driven project.
 We involve and support a diverse community of contributors to make data science accessible, comprehensible and effective for everyone.

 :::{panels}
 :container: +full-width
-:column: col-lg-6 px-2 py-2
+:column: col-lg-4 px-2 py-2
 ---
 :header: bg-jb-one

-**{ref}`About the project<fw>`** 📢
+ℹ️ **About the project**
 ^^^

 _The Turing Way_ is:
 * a handbook,
 * a community,
 * a global collaboration

-Our goal is to provide all the information that researchers and data scientists in academia, industry and the public sector need to ensure that the projects they work on are easy to reproduce and reuse.
+Our goal is to provide all the information that researchers and data scientists in **academia, industry and the public sector** need to ensure that the projects they work on are easy to reproduce and reuse.

 Please learn more about the project in the {ref}`fw` section.

 ---
 :header: bg-jb-two

-**{ref}`_The Turing Way_ Handbook<rr>`** 🛠
+📚 **_The Turing Way_ Handbook**
 ^^^
-The handbook is organized into five guides and a community handbook.
+The handbook is organised into five guides with multiple chapters and subchapters.
 * {ref}`rr`
 * {ref}`pd`
 * {ref}`cm`